ahxxm/serverless-audio-transcriber/README.md

 # Serverless Transcriber

-This repo uses [WhisperX](https://github.com/m-bain/whisperX) to transcribe podcasts serverlessly and efficiently: 1 minute -> 60 minutes audio, using `large-v3`.
+This repo uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) to transcribe podcasts serverlessly and efficiently: 1 minute -> 60 minutes audio, using `large-v3-turbo`.
 Some codes are from the official Modal example.

-The shared base image `ahxxm/base:whisperx-modal` is built from `Dockerfile`.

-Alternative Docker image `ahxxm/base:whisperx-turbo-modal` comes with model [deepdml/faster-whisper-large-v3-turbo-ct2](https://huggingface.co/deepdml/faster-whisper-large-v3-turbo-ct2).
-To build and use this image, modify both Dockerfile and config.py.

 ## Deploy